-Set in the heart of Milan, the 32-room Yard Milano doesn’t look like any hotel I’ve ever seen.
+Set in the heart of Milan, the 32-room Aethos Milan (formally the Yard Milano) doesn’t look like any hotel I’ve ever seen.
 What it does look like a cross between a hunting lodge and a carnival; it’s at once masculine and classic but also whimsical and a little weird.
 The large lobby lounge sprawls across two rooms including a solarium-style room filled with low couches, plants, and natural light, and a darker bar area that’s filled wall-to-wall with vintage items ranging from sports memorabilia and suitcases to globes and leather saddles.
 There’s something to look at—or rather hundreds of things to look at—in just about every square foot of space.

 We’d arrived early so we were shown to a couch and offered a glass of champagne while the front desk staff checked to see if our room was ready.
 While we waited, we marveled at the beautiful Turkish rugs, plush leather couches, and antiques like a croquet set, old cash register, and vintage board games.
 Dark and clubby, the room gave off a distinct Mad Men vibe; unfortunately, several signs placed around the room warning that photos were forbidden intruded just a bit on that fantasy.